ravikant-diwakar/DevOps/DevOpswithAWS.md

 | Suitability      | Custom workloads| Microservices, apps  | Containers of any scale| Event/trigger based     |
 | Maintenance      | You do all      | You do some          | None                   | None                    |

-- **Move from EC2 to Lambda** = Less management, more abstraction, automatic scaling, and “pay as you use” model.
+- **Move from EC2 to Lambda** = Less management, more abstraction, automatic scaling, and "pay as you use" model.
 - Choosing the right tool depends on your use-case:
   - Full control/customization → EC2
   - Containerized/microservices → ECS/Fargate